-As teenagers, it was that feeling when a friend got a brand new car on their 16th birthday.
-As adults, it’s when a friend lands that dream job.
-But why do we let envy take over when it comes to relationships with friends?
-Research suggests we envy those who we have the most in common with and sometimes even find satisfaction in their misfortune .
+As teenagers, it was that feeling when a friend got a brand new car on her 16th birthday.
+As adults, it’s when a former co-worker lands that dream job.

 Research suggests we envy those with whom we have the most in common—and may even find satisfaction in their misfortune.
 And while that feeling might not brag-worthy, most of the time, it’s totally normal.

 “It’s all about social comparisons,” says Susanne Jones, Ph.D., an associate professor of communication studies at the University of Minnesota.
 “How do we measure up to our friends on everything?
 On physical attractiveness, body weight, income, intelligence—all kinds of factors.”
 These factors can be tangible (e.g., your close pal’s shiny engagement ring) or psychological (you know that friend who always has the perfect punchline at every party?).

 So if we’re constantly comparing ourselves to those around us, the next logical question is: Why?
 Why do we care so much about our relative cool-ness (or lack thereof)?
 “The answer to that lies partially in evolution and the dynamics of being a communal species,” Jones says.
 “We live in communities, we don’t live in isolation.
 Communal living means we have to organize and manage how we relate to one another.”

 In other words, the desire for group acceptance is in our DNA.
 And when we size each other up and think someone else is superior, we may feel envious.